 Properties that do not qualify for a mortgage – if a property is deemed to be uninhabitable high street lenders will not approve a mortgage.
 However, in order to do the necessary renovations to make it habitable funding is usually required.
 This can be achieved via a bridging loan, which gives the purchaser time to refurb it before applying for long term finance.
 Novellus can help individuals looking for investment properties, secure this funding.

 Land purchases – Land can be challenging to raise funding against, particularly if it does not have planning permission, which is why a bridging loan could be a viable option.
 Not only is it a quick funding option but Novellus will consider land with or without planning in place.

 Who Are Bridging Loans Suitable For?

 Bridging loans are suitable for anyone who is looking to purchase residential or commercial property, regardless of the current condition.
 They are also suitable when it is initially challenging to secure a traditional mortgage.
-As long as there is a clear exit strategy in place and an asset to act as security, applications will be considered by Novellus.
+As long as there is a clear exit strategy in place and an asset to act as security, applications will be considered by Novellus for unregulated funding.

 If a buyer has to make a quick decision on a purchase, bridging loans are a viable option to consider.
 This may include buying at auction or cash purchases.
 They are also suitable for developers looking to buy land, with or without planning already attached to it, as well as for investors looking at large projects or mixed development.

-Novellus offer unregulated bridging loans, starting from £ 50,000.
-Whilst most loans with Novellus are based on an LTV 50 – 70%, we will consider LTVs of up to 90% in specific circumstances.
+Novellus provide unregulated bridging loans ranging.
+Starting from £500,000 with no upper limit.
+Whilst most loans with Novellus are based on an LTV 50 – 70%, we can discuss applications on their individual merits.

 To help discover the approximate costs involved with a bridging loan, use our online bridging loan calculator for guidance.